Silo: Tower unloading

 A silo unloader specifically refers to a special cylindrical rotating forage pickup device used inside a single tower silo.

 The main operating component of the silo unloader is suspended in the silo from a steel cable on a pulley that is mounted in the top-center of the roof of the silo.
 The vertical positioning of the unloader is controlled by an electric winch on the exterior of the silo.

 For the summer filling of a tower silo, the unloader is winched as high as possible to the top of the silo and put into a parking position.
-The silo is filled with a silo blower, which is literally a very large fan that blows a large volume of pressurized air up a 10-inch tube on the side of the silo.
+The silo is filled with a silo blower, which is a very large fan that blows a large volume of pressurized air up a 10-inch tube on the side of the silo.
 A small amount of water is introduced into the air stream during filling to help lubricate the filling tube.
-A small adjustable nozzle at the top, controlled by a handle at the base of the silo directs the silage to fall into the silo on the near, middle, or far side, to facilitate evenly layered loading.
+A small adjustable nozzle at the top, controlled by a handle at the base of the silo, directs the silage to fall into the silo on the near, middle, or far side, to facilitate evenly layered loading.
 Once completely filled, the top of the exposed silage pile is covered with a large heavy sheet of silo plastic which seals out oxygen and permits the entire pile to begin to ferment in the autumn.

 In the winter when animals must be kept indoors, the silo plastic is removed, the unloader is lowered down onto the top of the silage pile, and a hinged door is opened on the side of the silo to permit the silage to be blown out.
 There is an array of these access doors arranged vertically up the side of the silo, with an unloading tube next to the doors that has a series of removable covers down the side of the tube.
 The unloader tube and access doors are normally covered with a large U-shaped shield mounted on the silo, to protect the farmer from wind, snow, and rain while working on the silo.